top of page

 (e.g., plans, elevations, sections, axonometric, renderings, model photographs, hand sketches, etc. )

-• ● A A4 .word format, 3000 characters to 4000 characters maximum.
+• ● A A4 .word format, 300 to 500 words maximum.

 ● Text only and must be brief and written in English